OndrejNepozitek/Edgar-DotNet/docs/differentShapesMapDescription.md

 ---
 id: differentShapesMapDescription
-title: Different shapes for some rooms
+title: Rooms with different shapes
-sidebar_label: Different shapes for some rooms
+sidebar_label: Rooms with different shapes
 ---

 User can easily specify that some rooms should have different shapes than the others.
 It can be useful for example when you want to set a special rooms shape for your boss room.